rebryant/pgpbs-artifact/benchmarks/parity/README.txt

 This directory contains unsatisfiable benchmark problems based on mismatched formulas computing the parity of a set of values.
+All have been processed with the program scranfilize to randomize the ordering of variables and clauses.

 1. Benchmarks: